boris6/DiceRoll/README.md

-# first_app
+# Dice roll

 A new Flutter project.
+It's goal is to get familiarize with Dart and Flutter.
+This is a simple application that let's user roll two dices.

 ## Getting Started